SoftwareAG/builtio-monitoring-cumulocity-microservices/README.md

 *   Cumulocity credentials, i.e. a tenant, username and password.
 *   A Cumulocity microservice deployed and subscribed to the tenant.

-Cumulocity microservices are server-side applications used to extend the platform with specific functionality.
-Developers are not restricted to any specific tech stack, however, there are certain requirements that must be met.
+Cumulocity microservices are server-side applications used to extend the platform with specific functionality and developers are not restricted to any specific tech stack.
+However, there are certain requirements that must be met.
 Review the [Microservice SDK guide](https://cumulocity.com/guides/microservice-sdk/introduction/) for more details.

 ### Setup